delta003/distributed_chaos/README.md

 ```

 ##### C++
 - Install gcc and make sure it's on your path variable.
-On OS X:
 ```
 brew install gcc
 ```
 - Install boost to /usr/local/include/boost.
-On OS X:
 ```
 brew install boost
 ```
 - Make sure boost is on your path variable.
-On OS X:
 ```
 xcode-select --install
 ```